Sagebati/perceptron_cpp/README.md

 - The Boost library for ublas
 - C++11

- #####all this dependecies are installable on linux with the command line
+ all this dependecies are installable on linux with the command line --
 - Ex: pacman -S opencv boost cmake
 > Arhclinux
 - Ex: sudo apt-get install cmake libopencv-dev libboost-all-dev
 >Debian/Ubuntu

-Compiling
--
-For compiling just do
-cd build/
-cmake ../ && make